Kentucky abortion law blocked in win for clinics

 LOUISVILLE, Ky.
 (AP) — A federal judge on Thursday temporarily blocked a state law that effectively eliminated abortions in Kentucky after the state’s two remaining clinics said they couldn’t meet its requirements.

-The two Louisville clinics had gone to court immediately after the law took effect, asking that the measure be put on hold while the case is litigated.
-Thursday’s decision was a victory for abortion rights advocates and a setback for the Republican-led legislature, which passed the law in March and then overrode Democratic Gov. Andy Beshear’s veto of the measure last week.
+The decision by U.S. District Judge Rebecca Grady Jennings was a victory for abortion rights advocates and a setback for the Republican-led legislature, which passed the law in March and then overrode Democratic Gov. Andy Beshear’s veto of the measure last week.
+Both of the clinics indicated Thursday that they would immediately resume abortion services.

-The measure bans abortions after 15 weeks of pregnancy and requires women to be examined by a doctor before receiving abortion pills.
-It also contains new reporting requirements that the Kentucky clinics said they couldn’t immediately comply with.
-Noncompliance can result in stiff fines and felony penalties.
+The new law bans abortions after 15 weeks of pregnancy and requires women to be examined by a doctor before receiving abortion pills.
+It also contains new restrictions and reporting requirements that the Kentucky clinics said they couldn’t immediately comply with.
+Noncompliance can result in stiff fines, felony penalties and revocation of physician and facility licenses.

-Supporters of the law say the goal is to protect women’s health and strengthen oversight.
-The law’s opponents say the objective all along was to stop abortions completely.
+Jennings’ order did not delve into the larger issue of the new law’s constitutionality.
+Instead, it focused on the clinics’ claims that they’re unable to immediately comply with the measure because the state hasn’t yet set up clear guidelines.
+The judge said her order does not prevent the state from crafting regulations.

+Jennings, who was appointed by former President Donald Trump, said she decided to block the measure because she lacked information “to specifically determine which individual provisions and subsections are capable of compliance.”

 Pending before the high court is a challenge to a law passed in a fifth state, Mississippi, that bans abortion after 15 weeks.
 The court has indicated that it will allow Mississippi’s ban to stand and conservative justices have suggested they support overruling Roe.